ISA-tools/isa-explorer/README.md

 ISAexplorer
 ===========

-This site has been developed to provide a view on the ISATab files and it can be used to host a lightweight ISATab repository with no complicated server-side technology.
-Just simple HTML, CSS, and JavaScript.
+This site has been developed to provide a view on the ISATab files and it can be used to host a lightweight ISATab repository.
+It runs on a Node environment and relies on python to load the datasets.

+Runtime Environment

+ * Node (v6+)

 Libraries used:

  * FontAwesome 4.3.0
  * lunr.js - fast full text search within the browser
- * React
+ * React (v0.15)

 ## Installation